COFFEETALES/wasm2asmjs/README.md

 coffeetales.net/WASM2ASMJS
 ==========================

-Tool used internally.
-Right now, the README doesn't mean to be full of detailed explanations.
-Feel free to submit a Pull Request for any additions you want to share.
+This tool is primarily intended for internal use.
+At the moment, the README is not designed to provide extensive explanations.
+However, we welcome contributions, so please feel free to submit a Pull Request if you have any additions or improvements you would like to share.

-### Browsers compatibility in order to achieve best performances
+### Browser Compatibility for Optimal Performance

-- `EdgeHTML` : since version 13
+- **EdgeHTML**: This tool is compatible with EdgeHTML starting from version 13.
+This ensures that users of Microsoft Edge can utilize the full capabilities of the tool.
-- `Chromium` : full-featured ASM.JS validator shipped in version 61
+- **Chromium**: The tool includes a comprehensive ASM.JS validator that has been available since version 61 of Chromium.
+This allows for robust performance and validation when using browsers based on the Chromium engine, such as Google Chrome.
-- `Firefox` : 32 bits float support added in version 34
+- **Firefox**: Support for 32-bit floating-point operations was introduced in version 34 of Firefox.
+This enhancement allows for improved performance and compatibility when using Mozilla Firefox.

 Usage
 -----